webvpro/ttrpg-fyi/src/content/compendiums/csrd/en/artifacts/vorpal-sixgun.md

-This firearm is a medium long‑range weapon (though lighter and heavier variants are possible).
+> **Effect:** This firearm is a medium long‑range weapon (though lighter and heavier variants are possible).
 Attacks made with it are automatically eased and deal an additional 2 points of damage (6 points total).
-In addition, if a PC rolls a major effect and the target's level is equal to or less than the artifact's, the PC can choose to implode the target's head.
+> In addition, if a PC rolls a major effect and the target's level is equal to or less than the artifact's, the PC can choose to implode the target's head.
 For most living creatures that possess only a single head, that's the end.